bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

   ```

 ### Add to wishlist
 The following snippet is for tracking when users add an item to their wishlist.
 Note that this sends individual products specified by the 'added_product_id' and a commented section regarding category data.
-We do not track category data on the wishlist, but we included it for future-proofing.
+We do not track category data on the wishlist, but the snippet includes it for future-proofing.

 ```javascript
 <!-- Sample Pixel Code Start: Add to Wishlist -->